Deploying new Conferencing Nodes

-Choose this option if you want to deploy the Conferencing Node immediately, and there is network connectivity to the host server on which the Conferencing Node is to be deployed.Automatic deployment of Conferencing Nodes in VMware environments was deprecated in Pexip Infinity v23 and will no longer be available from v25.
+Choose this option if you want to deploy the Conferencing Node immediately, and there is network connectivity to the host server on which the Conferencing Node is to be deployed.Automatic deployment of Conferencing Nodes in VMware environments was deprecated in Pexip Infinity v23 and will be removed in a future release.
 From that version onwards, you must deploy your Conferencing Nodes manually, as with other hypervisor environments.
-As a consequence, VM managers will no longer be required or supported from v25.
+As a consequence, VM managers will no longer be required or supported when automatic deployment has been removed.

 Manual (ESXi 5.x)